NekoSekaiMoe/pvm/README.md

 - **Networking**: Bridge and TAP interface management for UML networking.
 - **Image Management**: Seamless pulling of Docker base images to be used as container rootfs via OverlayFS.

+## Dependency
+- x86/x64 device(no limits, arm64 uml is porting)
+- qemu-storage-daemon(for virtio blk)

 ## Quick Start

 ```bash